playbeing/dinish/README.md

 Below is the description of the font (also contained in [FONTLOG.txt](FONTLOG.txt)).

-## Basic Font Information
+## Introduction

-The name DINish refers to the fact that the font looks like DIN 1451 ~~but the author has no way to verify its compliance with that standard~~.
-Actually, a quick comparison with some excerpts from the standard that can be found in historic sources shows DINish to not be fully compatible with the standard, at least as it was in 1936.
+The name DINish refers to the fact that the typeface looks like DIN 1451.
+Actually, a quick comparison with the standard as can be found in historic sources shows DINish to not be fully compatible with the standard, at least not as it was in 1936.
 That is probably a good thing.

-DIN 1451 shows its heritage from lettering standards for technical drawings.
+Reading the DIN 1451 standard with modern eyes reveals that it is more like a lettering standard for technical drawings than a typeface specification.
 The standard has no concern for how the brain processes shapes and whitespace.
 DINish was drawn with the human reader in mind, with subtle but loving exceptions to the rigid grid-and-ruler specification from the _Deutsche Norm_.
 That said, it retains DIN's clarity and as such it is a typeface with a purpose, if not a mission.

+## Historic roots

 DIN 1451 is a [sans-serif](https://en.wikipedia.org/wiki/Sans-serif) typeface
 that is widely used for traffic, administrative and technical applications.